jaiswalpratik389/demo2/README.md

 # demo2
-one more repo experience in git and github
+one more repo experience in git and github technology